How to Kill, Clear and Control Bramble (Blackberry bush)

 I would really advice using this concentrated (Strength 360g/l) weed killer, rather than the sprays, it is a lot cheaper.

-More information click on the amazon pictures. or click on my page shop for weedkiller
+More information click on my page shop for weedkiller

 Always check Strength actually is 360g/l when buying concentrated Glyphosate weed-killer from other sources